gcallah/MiscWriting/VoiceOfCommunity/voices.md

 "The kinship community is invariably defeated by the military community when the two come in confrontation" (22).

 In the golden age of Athens, the conflict between kinship based community and military based community became acute.
-The tragic playwrights dealt with this theme repeatedly.
+The tragic playwrights grappled with this theme repeatedly.
 But the greatest of the thinkers dealing with this conflict was Plato.
-As he puts it, "Such was the power of his portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community".
+As Nisbet puts it, "Such was the power of his portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community".
 The other major portrayers of this form included Machiavelli, Bodin, Hobbes, and Rousseau.

-As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around religious
+As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around the spiritual
-practice: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order.
+life: the religious community.
+After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of the Protestant Reformation on dissolving that social order.
 He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.

 The next form Nisbet takes up is the revolutionary community.
-He argues that this form of community is born with the French Revolution, which, as opposed to earlier slave and peasant revolts, was not a mere rebellion, but an attempt to completely transform society.
+He argues that this form of community is born with the French Revolution, which, as opposed to earlier slave and peasant revolts or palace coups, was not a mere rebellion, but an attempt to completely transform society.
 Famous figures following in the footsteps of the French Revolution include Marx, Lenin, Georges Sorel and Frantz Fanon.
-It shares much in common with the military community, such as a strict command structure and a focus on violence.
+The revolutionary community shares much in common with the military community, such as a strict command structure and a focus on violence.

 The "ecological community" begins in the west with Saint Benedict.
 The distinctive characteristics of this type were all there in the original Benedictine rule: respect for the "web of life," cooperation,